IlYAN-FISHERMAN/miniRT-42/README.md

 - `glass` - A glass material.
 - `mirror` - A mirror material.
 - `plastic` - A plastic material.
+- `checkerboard` - A checkerboard material.
+- `bricks` - A bricks material.
+- `mat` - A mat material.

 If defining your own material, you can also define (optional) a bump texture for the material.
 The bump texture should be a PGM file (P2 format).
 No comments are allowed in the PGM file.